RahulSDeshpande/tyriar.github.io/_posts/2012-04-22-sass-syntactically-awesome-stylesheets.md

 ## How do I use it?

-The official implementation of SASS is coded in Ruby and it is fairly easy to get up and running by installing sass and then watching a file.
+The official implementation of Sass is coded in Ruby and it is fairly easy to get up and running by installing sass and then watching a file.

 <pre><kbd>gem install sass
 sass --watch style.scss:style.css</kbd></pre>